serraict/dremio-mcp-docker/work/backlog.md

 ## Vision

-Run the Dremio MCP server against your Dremio Community instance, and have it support application development in my VS Code IDE.
+Run the Dremio MCP server against your Dremio Community instance, and have it support analysis and application development in your VS Code IDE.

 ## Backlog